Jiozhang/CRISPR-modular-deep-learning/README.md

 <img width="1994" height="332" alt="image" src="https://github.com/user-attachments/assets/f7be3c16-9633-4b4d-96f3-3a35e7ef0dda" />

-### Click on "Fine-tune custom model", it will show "Training in progress......":
+### Click on "Fine-tune custom model", it will show "Training in progress......", and the progress can be monitored in the terminal:
 <img width="1992" height="146" alt="image" src="https://github.com/user-attachments/assets/857ab179-8625-4179-b1ce-27e563eaf8db" />

 ###